The announcement of a new canon 400mm lens at Photokina 2014 was not a huge surprise to Canon camera fans.

 These prices are rounded off and change over time, but you can make your own personal judgement based on the comparisons.

-I own the 400mm f/5.6, which is the slowest at f5/6, but it's the lightest to carry, it was the most affordable for me, and it is really sharp wide open at f/5.6.
+I owned the 400mm f/5.6 for a few years It is the slowest at f5/6, but it was very light to carry, and it was the most affordable for me.
+It's really sharp wide open at f/5.6 and I never had any qualms about shooting wide open.

 My final comments on the new canon 400mm lens.
 Some photographers rave about the importance of the extra f-stop for getting great bokeh.